-Table III Panel C reports the results of double sorts using $ExpRet{c,t}$ in tandem with either network centrality, credit rating, external debt, or our vulnerability index.
+Panel C of Table 3 reports the results of double sorts using $ExpRet{c,t}$ in tandem with either network centrality, credit rating, external debt, or our vulnerability index.
 In each case, the observed heterogeneity is consistent with our economic story: our effect is stronger for countries on the periphery of the network and those countries that are financially vulnerable.
-The former effect is consistent with a limited attention argument which we confirm in Section V.C.
+The former effect is consistent with a limited attention argument, which we confirm in Section 5.3.
 The latter effect is true whether we sort on credit quality, leverage, or our vulnerability index.
-All effects are strongly statistically significantly.
+All effects are strongly statistically significant.

 Finally, the information in $ExpRet{c,t}$ is publicly observable and arguably easy to understand.
 Therefore, limits to arbitrage likely play an important role in facilitating the return predictability we document.
 To test this idea, we split our SCDS data into two subsamples based on the number of dealers providing price quotes.
 At each point in time, cross-sectional variation in the number of dealers likely proxies for cross-sectional variation in SCDS liquidity and thus limits to arbitrage.
-As shown in the last two rows of Table III Panel C, the long-short SCDS portfolio sorted by ExpRet generates a monthly alpha of 37bps for the high liquidity subgroup and 55bps for the low liquidity subgroup.
-In other words, the return effect is indeed stronger for less liquid SCDS contracts, consistent with a liquidity-friction view.
+As shown in the last two rows, the long-short SCDS portfolio sorted by ExpRet generates